This article was originally published in November of 2016 and has been updated for 2018.

 If circumstances aren’t ideal, you can control them to maximize crust performance.
 In hot and humid weather, for example, refrigerating the dough longer may do the trick.
 Too cold?
 Scout out warm areas in your kitchen – perhaps next to a stove or heater – where you can place your dough bowl.
 Or, you can put the dough bowl in a hot water bath to speed rising.

 - Docking: Crust bubbles result from a lack of proofing, a lack of proper docking, or both.
-Equip your kitchen with the tools for perfect pies.
+Equip your kitchen with the tools for producing perfect pies.

 - Baking: Maximize rise by leaving dough warm to room temperature before putting it in the oven.